Slavery in the United States: Domestic slave trade and forced migration

 The expansion of the interstate slave trade contributed to the "economic revival of once depressed seaboard states" as demand accelerated the value of slaves who were subject to sale.
-Some traders moved their "chattels" by sea, with Norfolk to New Orleans being the most common route, but most slaves were forced to walk overland.
-Others were shipped downriver from such markets as Louisville on the Ohio River, and Natchez on the Mississippi.
+Some traders moved their "chattels" by sea, with Norfolk to New Orleans the most common route, but most slaves were forced to walk overland.
+Others were shipped downriver from such markets as Louisville on the Ohio River and Natchez on the Mississippi.
 Traders created regular migration routes served by a network of slave pens, yards and warehouses needed as temporary housing for the slaves.
 In addition, other vendors provided clothes, food and supplies for slaves.
 As the trek advanced, some slaves were sold and new ones purchased.
 Berlin concluded, "In all, the slave trade, with its hubs and regional centers, its spurs and circuits, reached into every cranny of southern society.
 Few southerners, black or white, were untouched."

 Once the trip ended, slaves faced a life on the frontier significantly different from most labor in the Upper South.
 Clearing trees and starting crops on virgin fields was harsh and backbreaking work.
 A combination of inadequate nutrition, bad water and exhaustion from both the journey and the work weakened the newly arrived slaves and produced casualties.
-New plantations were located at rivers' edges for ease of transportation and travel.
-Mosquitoes and other environmental challenges spread disease, which took the lives of many slaves.
-They had acquired only limited immunities to lowland diseases in their previous homes.
-The death rate was so high that, in the first few years of hewing a plantation out of the wilderness, some planters preferred whenever possible to use rented slaves rather than their own.
+New plantations were built at rivers' edges for ease of transportation and travel.
+Mosquitoes and other environmental challenges spread disease, which killed many slaves.
+They had acquired only limited immunity to lowland diseases in their previous homes.
+The death rate was so high that, in the first few years of hewing a plantation out of the wilderness, some planters preferred when possible to use rented slaves rather than their own.

-The harsh conditions on the frontier increased slave resistance and led owners and overseers to rely on violence for control.
-Many of the slaves were new to cotton fields and unaccustomed to the "sunrise-to-sunset gang labor" required by their new life.
-Slaves were driven much harder than when they had been in growing tobacco or wheat back East.
-Slaves had less time and opportunity to improve the quality of their lives by raising their own livestock or tending vegetable gardens, for either their own consumption or trade, as they could in the East.
+The frontier's harsh conditions increased slave resistance and led owners and overseers to rely on violence for control.
+Many of the slaves were new to cotton fields and unaccustomed to the "sunrise-to-sunset gang labor" their new life required.
+Slaves were driven much harder than when they had been growing tobacco or wheat back East.
+Slaves had less time and opportunity to improve their quality of life by raising their own livestock or tending vegetable gardens, for either their own consumption or trade, than they did in the East.